BLaST Undergraduate Research Experience

 III.
 AWARD AMOUNT

-The BLaST URE award is up to $5000 for Fall 2017 and Spring 2018.
-Awards can be budgeted for research supplies and services, travel, and student salary (hourly compensation for a maximum of 20h/week).
-To be eligible for salary (hourly compensation) or travel funding, the awardee must be a full-time student (enrolled for 12 credits), be a US citizen or permanent resident, and be enrolled in a degree seeking program at UAF, UAS, or Ilisagvik College.
+The BLaST URE award is up to $5,000 during the Summer of 2020.
+Awards can be budgeted for research supplies and services, travel, and student salary (hourly compensation for a maximum of 40h/week).
+To be eligible for salary (hourly compensation) or travel funding, the awardee must be a full-time student (enrolled for 12 credits at Fort Lewis College, Salish Kootenai College, Dine College, Alaska Pacific University, Iḷisaġvik College, UAS or UAF campuses during the 2020/2021 academic year), and be a US citizen or permanent resident.

 IV.
 APPLICATION FORMAT AND SUBMISSION PROCEDURES

 The following information is required on the application: